 Virtual hairdresser:

-[audio: https: //petitesbullesdailleurs.fr/petitesbullesdailleurs/wp-content/uploads/2009/05/virtualhaircut.mp3 | titles = Virtual Hairdresser | artists = A haircut as if you were there with an explanation of the holophonie (in English)
+[audio:https://petitesbullesdailleurs.fr/petitesbullesdailleurs/wp-content/uploads/2009/05/virtualhaircut.mp3|titles=Virtual hairdresser|artists=A haircut as if you were there coupled with an explanation of holophony]

 I borrow these audio extracts and explanations on the holophonic sound to this post dating from 2008, published on DéblogToi → Holophonic sound.
-You will find many more sounds to listen to by clicking on this link.
+You will find many other sounds to listen to by clicking on this link.

 😉